Toon Moene's Home Page

 That is, since 2003.
 Before that, there were occasional gatherings like during the Linux Expo's.
 At the last one, in 1999, I presented the following - discussing g77, of which these are the accompanying slides.

 After 2010, annual "GNU Tools Cauldron" sessions were organized, like this one in 2018.
 This was the one in 2019.
 The 2020 and 2021 meetings (GNU Tools @ Linux Plumbers Conference) were held virtually.
 The 2022 meeting of a GNU Tools Cauldron was in person (actually, hybrid) again.
 This was the 2023 one (in person).
+This was the 2024 one and these are my slides (libreoffice) and in PDF.

 Vectorization and transcendental functions